Benefits of Software Asset Management include:

 - Unified Procurement Process: A centralized approach ensures consistent procurement practices, reducing the risk of shadow IT and unapproved software acquisitions.

-- Better Negotiation Leverage: Centralized procurement allows for better negotiation with vendors, leveraging the total software demand of the organization to secure favorable terms.
+- Better Negotiation Leverage: Centralized procurement allows for better negotiation with vendors, leveraging the organization’s total software demand to secure favorable terms.

 Standardizing License Management Processes Standardization of license management processes is key: